akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 We have two options to implement this feature.
 In both cases we will use `GraphStage` to build our custom element.
 In the first version we will use a provided initial value `initial` that will be used to feed the downstream if no upstream element is ready yet.
-In the `onPush()` handler we just overwrite the `currentValue` variable and immediately relieve the upstream by calling `pull()`.
+In the `onPush()` handler we overwrite the `currentValue` variable and immediately relieve the upstream by calling `pull()`.
 The downstream `onPull` handler is very similar, we immediately relieve the downstream by emitting `currentValue`.